Let’s take a look at the less glamorous, but still equally important type of amplifier tube – the Preamp Tube.

 The 12AX7, 12AT7, and 12AU7 all belong to the same family of nine contact, twin triode tubes.
 In many cases these tubes are interchangeable and can easily be swapped.
 We will take a look at why you might, or might not want to swap out the different types of tubes.

 The 12AX7 is by far the best known preamp tube among guitar players.
 It has a Gain output of 100, making it perfect for the preamp stage of an amplifier, allowing it to drive the power section harder, and enabling it to reach high levels of distortion.
 The 12AX7 is also used in many audio preamps and in guitar effects pedals.
 There are many versions of the 12AX7 tube and many brands.
-Some are designed to exhibit certain such as low noise, ruggedness, and on/off cycles.
 The 5751 version of the 12AXY tube is a military version that is rugged and has a lower Gain of 70.

 The 12AU7 is the last tube on this list and it has the lowest Gain, with an amplification factor of 20.
 This is used much less as a preamp tube because of the low Gain, and more as a driver for the Tube Driven Spring Reverb.
 The 12AU7 is also used quite often in the Phase Inverter position of the amplifier because of the high fidelity and great headroom that it provides.
 The 12AU7 is used in many hi fidelity audio systems and recording equipment, and the Current from the tube is enough to drive a pair of headphones or a guitar speaker.
 Because of this, it is used in many different headphone amps, several small one-tube guitar amplifiers, and in many home hobby projects.
 The 12AU7 is also heavily used in all stages of organs.
 There are also many different versions of this tube that have been created for specific reasons, such as low noise, military grade and ruggedness.